The Gospel Voices · A Four-Book Series

 Retreat Experience

-A Gospel Voices retreat moves through one of the four books together, using the narrative, the ACIM parallels, and the Scholar's Companion as the basis for reflection, discussion, and contemplation.
-The format is designed to be equally welcoming to longtime Christians who have never encountered ACIM, and to ACIM students who have kept the Gospels at arm's length.
+A Gospel Voices retreat moves through one of the four books together, using the narrative, the ACIM parallels from the Scholar's Companion, and guided reflection as the basis for conversation and contemplation.
+The format is equally welcoming to longtime Christians who have never encountered ACIM, and to ACIM students who have kept the Gospels at arm's length.

 Both communities discover they have been reading the same conversation from different sides of the same room.